Dealing with Fear

 So I do that – I actually back out of the bathroom even though I am not finished in there yet and let the cockroach dominate the area.

-It takes me a moment to realize the ridiculousness of the situation; I had just put what I needed to be doing on the backseat (and therefore set back my entire day) because of a tiny fear I have for an insect.
+It takes me a moment to realize the ridiculousness of the situation; I had just placed my needs on the backseat (and therefore set back my entire day) because of a tiny fear I have for an insect.

 I begin to give myself a pep talk: “Roz, you are a million times bigger and stronger than this cockroach.
 You are a strong and powerful woman – you can do this!
 You can squish him in one shot… Ka- POW!”
 I do a little kung-fu move in an attempt to psych myself up to face and conquer my fear.